 - Advance preparation: As you enter your later teen years, we talk with you and your doctors about the transition from a pediatric environment to an adult environment.

 - Transition at the right time: We work closely with you and your doctors to determine the most appropriate time to transition from pediatrics to adult care.
 The decision is based on you and your family’s readiness to make that transition.

 - Personalized transition care: One of our staff members will attend an appointment with you at St. Louis Children’s Hospital to begin building relationships with your new medical team at the Washington University and Barnes-Jewish Transplant Center.

-For more information on the heart transplant program at Barnes-Jewish Hospital, call [Dynamic_Phone_Number].
+For more information about the heart transplant program at the Washington University and Barnes-Jewish Transplant Center, call [Dynamic_Phone_Number].